UnrealRS2/UnrealRS2/README.md

   The viewport remains transparent, allowing clean overlay and integration.

 - **Scene graph triangles**:
-  Instead of converting assets or reimplementing formats in Unreal, UnrealRS2 consumes the raw triangles rasterized by [client-377](https://github.com/UnrealRS2/client-377).
+  Instead of converting assets or reimplementing formats in Unreal, UnrealRS2 consumes the raw triangles rasterized by RS2's cpu rasterizer.

 ### Benefits